Home FAQs General & Other

 • Edit away.

-ACH stands for Automated Clearing House.
-To find your ACH routing number, first check your checkbook.
-It may be the nine-digit number to the left of your account number.
-ACH is an electronic money transfer system that lets individuals receive or send payments via the Federal ACH network of banks in the United States.
+ACH, or Automated Clearing House, is an electronic money transfer system that lets you receive or send payments via the Federal ACH network of banks in the United States.

 We offer 55 currencies including all the majors and a wide variety of exotics.